 The Swedish spoken by the card-playing man (who is later close to punching Jack as he wins the tickets) is obviously learned for the occasion by the actor and barely intelligible, although it reveals that he is angry because his friends are staking the tickets.
 The actor playing his friend, however, is certainly a native speaker, and defends his actions by saying that he is trying to win the tickets back.

-When Rose and Jack (among others) are standing on the ship as it is sinking and they are about the go into the water, the size of the waves compared to the people don't match up.
+When Rose and Jack (among others) are standing on the ship as it is sinking and they are about to sink into the water, the size of the waves compared to the people don't match up.
 It looks as if the people were pasted there next to normal-sized waves.

 As passengers were climbing into lifeboats and the ship's officer was loading the Webley pistol, the first round inserted into the cylinder clearly had a firing pin indentation in the primer.
 This is standard protocol when using dummy rounds as props.

-While the whistle Rose grabs from the dead man is metal, cold, and wet, the man had only just died, which would presumably leave him warm enough to keep the whistle from freezing.
-And once Rose starts using it, what's left of her body heat would warm it in fairly short order (unlike, say, a fencepost, which is too large to warm).
-Therefore, it's reasonable that it wouldn't freeze to her mouth either.
+While the whistle Rose steals from the dead officer is metal, cold, and wet, the man had only just died which would presumably leave him warm enough to prevent the whistle from freezing.
+And once Rose starts blowing it, what's left of her body heat would warm it in fairly short time (unlike, say, a fencepost, which takes too long to warm).
+Therefore, it's reasonable that it wouldn't have frozen to her mouth either.